lucash-h/CSC360/Assignments/Assignment-1/a1/README.md

   undefined memory operations (double-frees, dereferences of `NULL` pointers, etc).

-- Your source code file must be compiled with the following command:
+- Your source code file must be compiled with a makefile, as specified above.
-  `gcc -Wall -Werror -std=c18 -o pipe4 pipe4.c`  If it cannot be compiled due to syntax errors or warnings, it may receiving a failing grade.

 ## Submitting your work